-This Srichakra is noticeable to each of us, and all the worship to Srichakra also takes place.
-In this holy city, the saint built the Sri Kanchi Kamakoti Peetha and the Sarvajna Peetha.
+This Srichakra is noticeable to us, and all the worship to Srichakra also takes place.
+The saint built the Sri Kanchi Kamakoti Peetha and the Sarvajna Peetha in this holy city.

 The Pallava kings built the Kamakshi Amman Temple to glorify Hinduism.
 After being integrated into the seventh century A.D., the sanctuary had again rebuilt by the Cholas in the mid-fourteenth.

 The temple morning timings are 05:30 am to 12:30 pm, and the evening timings are 04:00 pm to 08:00 pm.

 |Monday||05:30 am to 12:30 pm||04:00 pm to 08:00 pm|